 Dr.Carolyn Dean M.D., N.D. recommends the balance between calcium and magnesium as 1 to 1.
 She supports calcium RDA from the UK as 700mg and WHO (500-600mg).

 The best way to get magnesium is to use 100% absorbed pico-ionic ReMag.
 The dosage on the label is 1/2 tsp twice a day.
-ReMag absorbed at the cellular level.
+ReMag drank at the cellular level.
 It goes straight to the cell.

 Magnesium and calcium correlation is vital to our bodies.
 We need both minerals because they interact and influence each other.
-Magnesium deficiency leads to calcification of soft tissues.
+Magnesium deficiency leads to the calcification of soft tissues.
 To avoid these situations, we must take magnesium.